 |Page tools: Print Page Print All RSS Search this Product|

-Economy grows 0.5 per cent in June Quarter
+Economy declines 0.5 per cent in September quarter

-Further details can be found in Australian National Accounts: National Income, Expenditure and Product, (cat no. 5206.0) available for download from the ABS website www.abs.gov.au.
+Further details can be found in Australian National Accounts: National Income, Expenditure and Product (cat no. 5206.0), available for download from the ABS website: http://www.abs.gov.au.

 These documents will be presented in a new window.